UtrechtUniversity/getting-started/README.md

 As soon as you have authenticated with your Solis-id using the steps outlined above, you are granted permission to create repositories in the [Utrecht University GitHub organization](https://github.com/UtrechtUniversity).
 View [GitHub documentation](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-new-repository) for instructions on how to create a repository.

 ### Creating teams
 Create teams to organize your team or project repositories.
 As soon as you have authenticated with your Solis-id using the steps outlined above, you will be able to create teams in the [Utrecht University GitHub organization](https://github.com/UtrechtUniversity).
 View [GitHub documentation](https://docs.github.com/en/organizations/organizing-members-into-teams) for instructions on how to create a team.
-Invite your team as a collaborator on a repository to make the repository appear on the Team overview page.
+[More info about managing your team in the UU GitHub Organization](docs/managing-your-team.md)

 ### Inviting colleagues
 When you create a repository or team, you will automatically have permission to invite collaborators.
 When you [invite](https://docs.github.com/en/organizations/organizing-members-into-teams/adding-organization-members-to-a-team) a colleague to a team, they will automatically receive an invitation to join the Utrecht University GitHub organization.
 When you want to invite a colleague to a repository without using GitHub teams, the colleague should first become a member of the GitHub organization via the Getting Started steps above.
 If your colleague is a member, you can invite your colleague to collaborate on repositories.